qgis/QGIS-Documentation/docs/user_manual/managing_data_source/create_layers.rst

-Besides the :guilabel:`Save As...` dialog which provides options to export a single layer to another format, including :file:`*.DXF`, QGIS provides another tool to export multiple layers as a single DXF layers.
+Besides the :guilabel:`Save As...` dialog which provides options to export a single layer to another format, including :file:`*.DXF`, QGIS provides another tool to export multiple layers as a single DXF layer.
 It's accessible in the :menuselection:`Project --> Import/Export --> Export Project to DXF...` menu.

 In the :guilabel:`DXF Export` dialog:

 #.
-Indicate the destination layer file.
+Provide the destination file.
 #.
 Choose the symbology mode and scale (see the :ref:`OGR Feature Styles
-   <ogr_features_note>` note) if applicable.
+   <ogr_features_note>` note), if applicable.
 #.
 Select the data :guilabel:`Encoding`.
 #.
 Select the :guilabel:`CRS` to apply: the selected layers will be reprojected
    to the given CRS.
 #.
-Select the layers to include in the DXF files either by checking each in the
+Select the layers to include in the DXF files either by checking them in the
-   table widget or automatically pick them from an existing :ref:`map theme
+   table widget or automatically picking them from an existing :ref:`map theme
    <map_themes>`.
-The :guilabel:`Select All` and :guilabel:`Deselect All` buttons
-   can also help to quickly set the data to export.
+   The :guilabel:`Select All` and :guilabel:`Deselect All` buttons can help to quickly set the data to export.

-   For each layer, you can also choose whether to export all the features in a single DXF layer or rely on a field whose values are used to split the features in generated destination layers in the DXF output.
+   For each layer, you can choose whether to export all the features in a single DXF layer or rely on a field whose values are used to split the features into layers in the DXF output.

 Optionally, you can also choose to: